 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!

 Smruti Shanbhag was born and brought up in India.
-She is an engineer by education.

 Is Marriage The Only Aim Of A Woman’s Life?